BangkitTeam/WasteWise-CC/README.md

 # WasteWise-API

 ## Description
-Welcome to the API documentation for the Meditazone-App.
-This API provides endpoints for user authentication, meditation data retrieval, quotes, and articles related to meditation and mindfulness.
+Welcome to the API documentation for the WasteWise Apps

 API Documentation : https://documenter.getpostman.com/view/39625990/2sAYBYgWGu